-Desk research carried out by EUFIC in 2003 revealed that a certain amount of consumer research is already available concerning consumer understanding of the nutrition label content and format.
+In 2003, EUFIC desk research revealed that a certain amount of consumer research is already available concerning consumer understanding of the nutrition label content and format.

 05 August 2004

 The field of risk communication is going through a period of change.
-The area, having evolved from studies of public perceptions associated with nuclear power plants, noxious chemical facilities and crisis management issues, has now become closely intertwined with food.
+Evolving from misconceptions involving nuclear power plant crises, the area is now closely intertwined with food.